jauzeyimam/jauzeyimam.github.io/_posts/2016-8-1-to-aaron.md

 Your life showed me the vast potentials, and your words made me believe I could too.

-Even now, writing these words, I cry at our collective loss, at your absence.
+Even now, writing this, I cry at our collective loss, at your absence.

-So why am I writing this?
+But why am I writing this?
 Why now?
 I can't be sure, but I think it's in a hope that this space—written in the Markdown you helped create—is another positive step in my attempts to trace your footsteps, Said's footsteps, and mark my own.

 Thank you for everything, Aaron.
 Godspeed and rest well, forever in power.
 I, we, will carry the dust from your footsteps a little further yet, inshaAllah.